google/skia-buildbot/fiddle/DESIGN.md

 An attached disk will reside at /mnt/pd0 and will be populated as:

      /mnt/pd0/fiddle  - $FIDDLE_ROOT
-     /mnt/pd0/container
      /mnt/pd0/fiddle/depot_tools

 Startup
 -------

-During instance startup git and systemd-container will be installed and depot\_tools will also be installed.
+During instance startup git will be installed and depot\_tools will also be installed.

-The container image and all other exes will be installed via push.
+All other exe's will be installed via push.

 Security
 --------

 We're putting a C++ compiler on the web, and promising to run the results of user submitted code, so security is a large concern.
-Security is handled in a layered approach, using a combination of seccomp-bpf, chroot jail and rlimits.
+Security is handled in a layered approach, using a combination of seccomp-bpf, overlayfs, and rlimits.

 seccomp-bpf - Used to limit the types of system calls that the user code can make.
 Any attempts to make a system call that isn't allowed causes the application to terminate immediately.
 Seccomp-bpf and ptrace are used from fiddle\_secwrap.cpp.

-chroot jail - The code is run in a chroot jail via systemd-nspawn, making the rest of the operating system files unreachable from the running code.
-Systemd-nspawn is launched from fiddle\_run.
+overlayfs - Creates an overlay filesystem that stops writes from reaching the main tree.

 rlimits - Used to limit the resources the running code can get access to, for example runtime is limited to 10s of CPU.
 The limits are set in fiddle\_run.